-Insurance Accepted: ACI EAP, Anthem/Blue Cross, Carebridge EAP, ESI EAP, Impact Solutions EAP, Medical Mutual, Ohio HEALTH, Optima, Optum, OSU, TRI Care, UHC/UBH, UMR, Out-of-Network, Self-Pay
+Insurance Accepted: ACI EAP, Aetna, Anthem/Blue Cross, Carebridge EAP, ESI EAP, Impact Solutions EAP, Medical Mutual, Ohio HEALTH, Optima, Optum, OSU, TRI Care, UHC/UBH, UMR, Out-of-Network, Self-Pay

 Phone: 614-459-3003 ext 752

 Natalie Clark MSEd, LPCC-S is a Licensed Professional Clinical Counselor with Supervisor status who graduated from the University of Dayton with a Masters of Science in Counselor Education, with a clinical emphasis.
 She is a member of the American Association of Christian Counselors and a member of the American Mental Health Counselors Association.
 As an OSU alumna, she serves on the OSU Rardin Family Practice Patient Advisory Council and strives to increase awareness of emotional and mental well-being to members of the University community.